rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### How many replicas can I add to the HA group?

-You can add a maximum of two replicas to the primary source database instance.
-This means that you can have a maximum of three total instances in the HA group, one primary and two replicas.
+Rackspace enables you to add a maximum of two replicas to the primary source database instance.
+You can have a maximum of three total instances in the HA
+group: one primary and two replicas.
 In the future, we will increase the number of replicas that you can add to an HA group.

 #### Where can I find more technical details about High Availability?

-For more information about High Availability (HA), see [High Availability for Cloud Databases](/how-to/high-availability-for-cloud-databases).
+For more information about HA, see [High Availability for Cloud Databases](/how-to/high-availability-for-cloud-databases).

 #### Can I convert regular instances to High Availability Instances?